 SIT WITH US

 A shared ritual form is part of our practice.
-If you are sitting with us for the first time, please arrive at 6.30 pm on the first or third Thursday of the month, so you can receive an orientation.
-If this time does not suit you, please contact us.
+If you are sitting with us for the first time, please try and come around 6.10 pm on any Thursday of the month, so that we can give you a brief orientation.

 Before sitting with the group, you may wish to try sitting at home for short periods.
 Instructions on Zen meditation can be found in our Orientation Notes.